Pharas/PyTalk/README.md

 After you input the IRC bot info, the program will start listening for audio.
 If the audio is unreadable, try speaking more clearly in the mic.

-If you say "goodbye" or when you exit the program, the program will terminate and create a log file that includes what was said and at what time.
+If you say "goodbye", the program will terminate and create a log file that includes what was said and at what time.